Carlotta Ungaro, CCE, IOM

 - President – Morrisville (NC) Chamber of Commerce.
 Launched East Meets West Festival, which received the 2017 National League of Cities Cultural Diversity award.
 Increased non-dues revenue by 63%.

 - Content contributor to Forbes Nonprofit Council, Nonprofit Pro and Institute for Organizational Management.

-- Georgia Economic Developers Association member, Southern Crescent Habitat for Humanity Women LEAD inaugural member.
+- Georgia Economic Developers Association member, Southern Crescent Habitat for Humanity Board of Directors.